tomislavmedak/tomislavmedak.github.io/en/index.md

 ## Recent academic publications:

+['When care needs piracy: the case for disobedience in struggles against imperial property regimes'](https://lwbooks.co.uk/product/when-care-needs-piracy-the-case-for-disobedience-in-struggles-against-imperial-property-regimes), co-authored with Valeria Graziano and Marcell Mars, *Soundings* 77, 55–70.

 [‘Degrowth’](http://www.sciencedirect.com/science/article/pii/B9780124095489120810), co-authored with Mladen Domazet and Andro Rilović, in *Encyclopedia of the World's Biomes*, Elsevier, 2020, vol. 5, pp. 287-295.

-['System of a Takedown: Control and De-Commodification in the Circuits of Academic Publishing'](https://meson.press/books/archives/), co-authored with Marcell Mars, in *Archives*, edited by Lison, A., University of Minnesota Press & meson.press, 2019, pp. 47–68.

 ['Against innovation: Compromised institutional agency and acts of custodianship'](http://www.ephemerajournal.org/contribution/against-innovation-compromised-institutional-agency-and-acts-custodianship), co-authored with Marcell Mars, in *Ephemera - Theory and Politics in Organisation* 19 (2), 345–368, special issue on 'Repair matters', edited by Valeria Graziano and Kim Torgal.